-This view is generally criticised by pointing out that as evil is the negation of good, so good is the negation of evil; either is positive in itself but negative in relation to the other.
-This criticism is valid as against the verbal expression of the theory, though it does not touch the inner meaning which the theory aims at expressing.
-But unless this inner meaning is thought out and developed with much more care than is generally the case, the view of evil as merely negative expresses nothing but a superficial optimism, implying that any activity is good if only there is enough of it, that only small and trivial things can be bad, and (in extreme forms of the theory) that evil is only evil from a limited and human point of view, whereas to a fuller and more comprehensive view it would be non-existent.
-These sophistical conclusions are so plainly untenable that they force the mind to take refuge in the opposite view.
+At present we care about the theory of evil that the likes of Augustine have tried to express; but this is mainly because that theory will be a is generally the case, the view of evil as merely negative expresses nothing but a superficial optimism, implying that any activity is good if only there is enough of it, that only small and trivial things can be bad, and (in extreme forms of the theory) that evil is only evil from a limited and human point of view, whereas to a fuller and more comprehensive view it would be non-existent.
+40 These sophistical conclusions are so plainly untenable that they force the mind to take refuge in the opposite view.
+41 clue to the real truth about the Devil.